circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Adding and Removing Environment Variables from Secure Contexts

 Addition and deletion of environment variables from a secure context is limited to members of the context groups.

-### Approving Jobs that use Secure Contexts

-Manual invocation of a job that is `type: approval` is limited to members of the context groups.

 ## Deleting a Context